Immerse yourself in nature and adventure while exploring the trails of El Yunque National Forest, from easy walks to serious hikes.

 El Toro Wilderness Trail

 Hike to the highest point of the rainforest along a challenging and steep trail.
-The 4.9-mile pathway known as El Toro is uneven and requires you to climb over rocks and fallen trees, which means you'll get a full workout and somewhat muddy.
+The 4.9-mile pathway known as El Toro is uneven and requires you to climb over rocks and fallen trees, which means you'll get a full workout and be somewhat muddy.
 During the hike, you'll be able to enjoy the varied flora of the forest, changing from tabonuco to fern trees and sierra palms the higher up you get.
 El Toro is more secluded than the other trails in El Yunque, so it is recommended not to wander off the designated path in order to protect the natural environment and prevent accidentally getting lost.